 So you want to see a famous wreck … how will you do this with current and not drift past the wreck?

-If you want to learn more about aquatic currents, learn how to stay together as a group and with your dive buddy, and get real live drift diving experiences while you learn to drift dive then click here for PADI’s Drift Diver Course.
+If you want to learn more about aquatic currents, learn how to stay together as a group and with your dive buddy, and get real live drift diving experiences then click here for PADI’s Drift Diver Course.

 Do you have any stories you would like to share on your drift diving experiences or have comments or questions, I really would like to hear from you.
 Please put them in the Comment Box below.